wyomingCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 As stated in Article 14 of Chapter 13 of Title 7 of Wyoming Statutes, individuals have the right to file for expungement in Wyoming should they meet certain terms and conditions.
 The state does not automatically seal records, as some states do for some felony convictions.

-The following criteria determine the eligibility of an individual;
+The following criteria determine the eligibility of an individual:

-- Individuals must have completed the waiting period for an offense.
+• Individuals must have completed the waiting period for an offense.
 The waiting period for a felony is ten years.

-- It is possible to expunge multiple felonies provided that they all occurred during the same event.
+• It is possible to expunge multiple felonies provided that they all occurred during the same event.

-- Only a convicted felony can be expunged.
+• Only a convicted felony can be expunged.

-- Individuals cannot expunge felonious crimes committed using a firearm.
+• Individuals cannot expunge felonious crimes committed using a firearm.

-- Individuals can only expunge nonviolent felonies.
+• Individuals can only expunge nonviolent felonies.

-- It is only possible to expunge a felony once.
+• It is only possible to expunge a felony once.
 Individuals who have had their records expunged before are ineligible to apply for another expungement.

-- Murder,
+• Murder,

-- Manslaughter,
+• Manslaughter,

-- Kidnapping,
+• Kidnapping,

-- Robbery, etc.
+• Robbery, etc.

 According to the Wyoming Supreme Court, Wyoming courts do not have the power to expunge felony criminal records.
-Expungements or pardons can only be approved by the Governor's Office.
+Expungements or pardons may only be approved by the Governor's Office.
 An exception is in cases of a pardon for innocence.

 Is Expungement the Same as Sealing Court Records in Wyoming?